Suplmnt

 • If you're plant-forward or low-iron, a squeeze of lemon on beans, a pepper in your salad, or fruit with your iron-rich meal helps the metal across the line.
 [11]

 • Training hard in the cold?
-Regular Vitamin C may shave sick-days and ease symptoms; it won't turn you virus-proof.
+Regular Vitamin C may shave sick-days and ease symptoms; it won't you virus-proof.
 [7][8]

 • Fighting a cold now?
 Trials of starting Vitamin C after symptoms are mixed; benefit is less consistent than taking it in advance.
 [7]